Mike Harding

-Mike Harding (born 23 October 1944) is an English singer, songwriter, comedian, writer, broadcaster and musician.
+Mike Harding (born 1944) is an English singer, songwriter, comedian, writer, broadcaster and musician.

 Early life and education

-Harding's father, Louis Arthur "Curly" Harding, a navigator in the RAF, was killed in the Second World War, a month before his son's birth.
+Mike Harding was born in Crumpsall, Manchester, His father, Louis Arthur "Curly" Harding, a navigator in the RAF, was killed in the Second World War, a month before his son's birth.

-Harding was educated at St Anne's, Crumpsall, and St Bede's College, Manchester.
+Harding was educated at St Anne's, Crumpsall, and St Bede's College in Manchester.
 He has written of the abuse inflicted on pupils at St Bede's, a Roman Catholic school.
-After a varied career as a road digger, dustbin man, schoolteacher, steel erector, bus conductor, boiler scaler and chemical factory worker, he took a degree in English and Education at the University of Manchester.
+After a varied career as a road digger, dustbin man, schoolteacher, steel erector, bus conductor, boiler scaler, and chemical factory worker, he took a degree in English and Education at the University of Manchester.